InkFirst · Legal

 - Cloudflare Privacy Policy (our hosting infrastructure)

 We do not retain a copy of your request or response on any server we operate.
-Our infrastructure logs only minimal metadata — timestamps, HTTP status codes, and token counts — for cost control and abuse prevention.
-We do not log your entry text.
+Our infrastructure logs only limited telemetry for reliability, cost control, and abuse prevention.
+We do not log your entry text or prompt text.

 Apple's role (subscriptions)